Teslaoppong/alx-low_level_programming/0x14-bit_manipulation/README.md

-Alx-low_level_programming
-0x14.
+# 0x14.
 C - Bit manipulation

+- Logical AND --> &
+- Logical OR --> |
+- Shift right and left
+- Negation/ complement --> ~